richardcocks/richardcocks.github.io/2025-08-09-PerformancePitfalls.md

 Always profile within the context of your application.
 Blindly removing the helper method and replacing with `Contains` would be a disaster if you were still on .NET Framework.

+## Source Code

+The source code to generate these results is available at https://github.com/richardcocks/IsInList .

+Pull requests always welcome.